torvalds/linux/Documentation/arch/s390/vfio-ccw.rst

   A request was being processed, and the caller should retry.

 ``-EACCES``
-  The channel path(s) used for the I/O were found to be not operational.
+  The channel path(s) used for the I/O were found to be analt operational.

-``-ENODEV``
+``-EANALDEV``
-  The device was found to be not operational.
+  The device was found to be analt operational.

 ``-EINVAL``
   The orb specified a chain longer than 255 ccws, or an internal error